Bayesian tomography using polynomial chaos expansion and deep generative networks: Discussion

-Deep generative networks, like VAEs, offer a robust framework for characterizing complex priors, enabling the description of intricate input distributions.
-However, proper characterization of prior distributions alone does not ensure the efficient estimation of posterior distributions when using MCMC methods.
-In such situations, the use of surrogate models becomes beneficial or even essential for evaluating likelihoods effectively.
-Surrogate modeling with PCE has become widespread in many disciplines.
-The massive decrease of the computational costs associated with PCE is achieved by approximating demanding computational forward models with simple and easy-to-evaluate functions.
-A key requirement to allow implementation of PCE is that the number of input variables describing the computational model is relatively small (i.e., up to a few tens) and that the target model can be approximated by truncated series of low-degree multivariate polynomials.
-The number of coefficients defining the PCE model grows polynomially in both the size of the input and the maximum degree of the expansion.
-When the reference full-physics model response is highly nonlinear in its input parameters, the problem is typically non-tractable \citep{torre2019data}.
-Since the high-fidelity mapping of complex prior distributions provided by deep generative networks is based on highly non-linear relationships between latent variables and physical domains, replicating the performance of such networks and/or composite functions thereof (e.g., $\mathcal{M}_{VAE}=\mathcal{F}\circ G_{VAE}$ in Eq. \ref{forwardcoordinates_01}) using PCE is problematic.
-To circumvent this challenge, we have explored two PCA-based decompositions that facilitated the straightforward implementation of PCE.
-One decomposition was designed to encompass the entire input domain, while the other specifically focused on subdomains of particular physical relevance within it.
-While the latter concept is investigated here in the context of travel-time tomography, the integration of problem-related PCs operating synergistically with latent parametrizations has the potential for broader applications.
-In the context of tomography-related problems, other potentially simpler parameterisations could have been considered, ideally not based on the analysis of a large sample of realisations of deep generative models but on properties of the input (including, for example, angle and mean/maximum/minimum velocity along the line connecting source and receiver or a sub-domain similar to the cumulative sensitivity kernels used here), which will be the subject of future research.
 Whatever the choice of input coordinates, for example, based on PCA or local properties of the input, the determining criterion for evaluating the quality of the corresponding PCE should always be performance on a representative validation set.
-In case of PCA, the lower bound of prediction misfit rmse can be a priori estimated by comparing the accuracy of the reference model acting on the full and the compressed domains, that is, ${\mathcal{M}_{G/LPCA}}(\vx_{full})$ and $ \mathcal{M}_{G/LPCA}(\vx)$.
+In case of PCA, the lower bound of prediction misfit rmse can be a priori estimated by comparing the accuracy of the reference model acting on the full and the compressed domains, that is, ${\mathcal{M}_{G/LPC}}(\vx_{full})$ and $ \mathcal{M}_{G/LPC}(\vx)$.
 In our case, such lower bounds for the Global-PCA-PCE approach operating with $60$ components is $0.85$ ns.
 Using the Local-PCA-PCE scheme with $30$ components only, the rmse drops to $0.55$ ns.
 However, the accuracy of the corresponding Global/Local-PCA-PCE is worse, with rmse of $1.31$ and $0.67$ ns, respectively, mainly due to the small size of the training set.
 Note that while the lower bound of PCA decreases when more PCs are taken into account, the corresponding accuracy of PCE is limited by the size of the training set.
 Increasing the number of components can actually worsen PCE performance if the training set is not adequate to determine the polynomial coefficients, which, as mentioned, grow significantly with input size.
 In our case, using $90$ components would imply an rmse of $1.39$ ns, which is worse than what was obtained by the $60$ components PCE.
-Note that while for the VAE-PCE method the parametrization is inherited by the latent space structure, for the Global/Local-PCA-PCE schemes the number of variables/PCs has to be chosen based on accuracy and computational burden analysis, with the computational cost increasing with the size of the input.
+Note that while for the VAE-PCE method the parametrization is inherited by the DGM architecture, for the Global/Local-PCA-PCE schemes the number of variables/PCs has to be chosen based on accuracy and computational burden analysis, with the computational cost increasing with the size of the input.
 In this study using $30$ components for both the Global-PCA-PCE and the Local-PCA-PCE strategies would have reduced the accuracy of the Global-PCA-PCE method.
-On the other hand, using $60$ components for the Local-PCA-PCE scheme would have decreased the computational efficiency.
+On the other hand, using $60$ components for the Local-PCA-PCE scheme would have decreased its computational efficiency.